 Objectives to meet goal:

-- Inquire about availability of courses through adult education programs and local colleges, and services and accomodations for people with disabilities.
+- Inquire about the availability of courses through adult education programs and local colleges, and services and accommodations for people with disabilities.

 - Find funding for courses through vocational rehabilitation programs and financial aid.

-- Develop study schedule and enroll for classes.
+- Develop a study schedule and enroll for classes.

 Goal 2: Get employed